Skip to content

 • No cloud dependency β€” the server runs entirely on the customer's infrastructure.
 No data is sent to any external service.
 No telemetry, no analytics, no phone-home mechanism.

-• No outbound connections β€” the server only connects to the Cisco UC nodes explicitly configured by the administrator (AXL over HTTPS, SSH).
+• No outbound connections β€” the server only connects to the Cisco UC nodes explicitly configured.
 It never initiates connections to the internet.

 • Offline licensing β€” licenses are RS256-signed JWT files issued offline by the editor and installed locally.
 No license server or online activation is required.

 • Offline upgrades β€” upgrade packages are delivered as signed .tar.gz archives.
-Integrity is verified via DNS-published SHA-256 checksums and RSA-PSS digital signatures.
+Package integrity is verified via DNS-published SHA-512 checksums and RSA-PSS digital signatures.

 • Offline AI operation β€” the MCP protocol runs over the local network between the AI agent and the MCP server.
 If the AI agent itself runs locally (e.g., a local LLM), the entire chain operates without any internet connectivity.

-• Reverse proxy support (optional) β€” a web reverse proxy (e.g., Nginx, Apache, HAProxy) can be placed in front of the MCP server for TLS termination, load balancing, or network segmentation.
-The server's transport security layer (Host/Origin validation) is compatible with proxied requests when MCP_SERVER_SECURITY_ALLOWED_HOSTS is configured accordingly.
+• Reverse proxy support (optional) β€” a web reverse proxy (e.g., Nginx, Apache, HAProxy) can be placed in front of the MCP server for TLS termination and network segmentation.

 β”‚ Customer Network β”‚